 There is no declared Republican opposition for the seat in the general election in November.

 District 134 was the only contested state House primary in Hancock County.

-The following House candidates will be on the November ballot: House District 130: Kathy Downes (R) and Nicolas Delli Paoli (D); House District 131: Sherman Hutchins (R) and Veronica Magnan (D); House District 132: Michelle Kaplan (R) and Nicole Grohoski (D); House District 133: Sarah Pebworth (D); House District 135: Timothy Oh (R) and Lynne Williams (D); House District 136: William Faulkingham (R) and Antonio Blasi (D); House District 137: Meldon Carmichael (R) and Maxwell Coolidge (D).
+The following House candidates will be on the November ballot: House District 130: Kathy Downes (R) and Nicolas Delli Paoli (D); House District 131: Sherman Hutchins (R) and Veronica Magnan (D); House District 132: Michelle Kaplan (R) and Nicole Grohoski (D); House District 133: Sarah Pebworth (D); House District 135: Timothy Oh (R), Lynne Williams (D) and Benjamin Meiklejohn (G); House District 136: William Faulkingham (R) and Antonio Blasi (D); House District 137: Meldon Carmichael (R) and Maxwell Coolidge (D).